-Junior students follow the Junior Certificate programme while senior students may choose to study Religious Education for their Leaving Certificate.
+Junior Cycle students follow the Junior Certificate programme while Senior Cycle students may choose to study Religious Education for their Leaving Certificate.
 Only examinable since 2005, Alexandra College is one of the growing number of schools in the country that offers this exciting course of philosophy, theology and ethics.

 Have you ever asked yourself a question about religion, God or the meaning of life?
 Then you are already a philosopher and are warmly welcomed to join us in the RE department where good questions are just as important as good answers.

 The mission of the Religious Education department at Alexandra College is to add to the holistic, personal development of the students of the College.